DRUG-DEVICE COMBINATION PRODUCTS IN EU AND US

 Enhancing capabilities to develop and launch successful combination products will remain a top priority; with product usability, integrating digital platforms and general management across the total product life cycle becoming critical.
 However, with a regulatory landscape that is inconsistent between EU and US, remaining compliant, maintaining quality and ensuring safety requires clear, concise and consistent guidance on regulations.

-Learning objectives of the course on drug-device combination products in EU and US
+Learning objectives of the training on drug-device combination products in EU and US

 Understand how combination products are defined and classified in EU and US